Wild Arms 5: Release

 Sony announced the game through a special website commemorating the series' upcoming 10th anniversary website.

 In the United States, the first print run of Wild Arms 5 came in a commemorative "Series 10th Anniversary" box and included an art book featuring character art from all five Wild Arms games.
 This limited edition was later replaced by a standard edition with different cover art and no extras.
 The European version was released in two different versions: a limited edition, including an 80-page art book, and a standard edition, without the art book.
 Both featured the "Series 10th Anniversary" cover from the US release.

 The game was released for the PlayStation Network in Japan on October 14, 2014.

 Reception

-Wild Arms 5 received above-average reviews according to the review aggregation website Metacritic.
+Wild Arms 5 received a Metacritic score of 71/100.
+It is one of the more well-regarded games in the series.
 In Japan, Famitsu gave it a score of one eight, one nine, one eight, and one nine for a total of 34 out of 40.
 GamePro said of the game, "The sometimes ridiculous characters, anime presence, and engaging story line work together with intensely fun and strategic play mechanics to make this installment of the ARMs series the best yet.
 For the $40 price tag that includes an eighty page artbook, it's more than worth it for any RPG fan to pick up."
 (Note: GamePro gave the game three 4/5 scores for graphics, control, and fun factor, and 4.25/5 for sound.)